realityforge/gwt-contacts/README.txt

   - Create a LoginRealm named "FireRealm".
     - In DSE I tend to use an LDAP realm against ActiveDirectory.
       See http://www.webdavsystem.com/javaserver/doc/authentication/ldap_glassfish
+      Also see IRIS Getting Started Guide.
+    - NOTE: If you want to re-enable roles you should go into Common Tasks/Configurations/server-config/Security and change the parameter "Default Principal To Role Mapping" to true and restart the server.
   - Install the Hibernate plugin

 * Setup GlassFish configuration in IDEA and make sure it deploys the contacts